Broad Summer Research Program (BSRP)

-- Be enrolled in a four-year college for Fall 2020, with a graduation date of December 2020 or later
+- Be enrolled in a four-year college in the United States for Fall 2023, with a graduation date of December 2023 or later

 - Have a minimum 3.2 GPA (4.0 scale)

 - Be a US citizen or permanent resident

-- No previous research is required, but applicants must demonstrate a strong interest in biomedical research
+- No previous research experience is required, but applicants must demonstrate a strong interest in biomedical research